jzleetcode/jzleetcode.github.io/src/content/blog/cheatsheet-vim.md

 G # jump to file end
 10w # jump forward 10 words
 10b # jump backwards 10 words
-alt + left/right arrow # jump word by word in visual mode or any other editor f<letter> # jump to the first letter of the word you would like to jump to
+alt(mac)/ctrl(windows) + left/right arrow # jump by word in insert mode or other editors such as Notepad or TextEdit f<letter> # jump to the first letter of the word you would like to jump to
 ```